Azhagiya Tamil Magan: Plot

-Gurumoorthy, aka Guru, is an athlete and business management student.
+Gurumoorthy, aka Guru, is an athlete and MBA student.
 Abhinaya is the daughter of a business baron.
 They meet and fall in love.

-The film goes on to show how the lovers manage to get the permission of their parents.
-Meanwhile, as the romantic drama unfolds, another dimension of the story is unveiled.
-Guru visualizes some bizarre scenes inside his mind.
+The lovers manage to get the permission of their parents.
+Meanwhile, Guru visualises some bizarre scenes inside his mind.
 The scenes are disturbing, and worse, they become true in real life.

-A psychiatrist confirms that it is Extra Sensory Perception power and says that the images visualized by the Guru would happen sooner or later.
-Unfortunately, Guru visualizes another scene where he stabs Abi in the stomach.
+A psychiatrist confirms that it is extrasensory perception power and says that the images visualised by the Guru would happen sooner or later.
+Unfortunately, Guru visualises another scene where he stabs Abi in the stomach.
 Sensing that he poses a danger to his sweetheart, he runs away from her to Mumbai.

 In Mumbai, he stumbles upon a person who looks like himself.
-This gives him a different meaning of the horrible incident visualized by him.
+This gives him a different meaning of the horrible incident visualised by him.
 Before catching the man, Guru gets into an accident.
 In the meantime, the new man moves to Chennai.

-Stylish and carefree Prasad, the look-alike of Guru, is a greedy person who does anything for money.
-He is a womaniser and enjoys life.
+Prasad, a look-alike of Guru, is a hustler and a debauchee.
 He meets Dhanalakshmi during his travel to Chennai.
 He has sex with her and escapes.
 Abinaya mistakes him for Guru and brings him to her house.
 Sensing his opportunity, Prasad decides to act as Guru and intends to marry the rich Abhi.

 The real Guru comes back and tells everyone the truth.
 But no one is ready to believe him, as he is outplayed by the wicked Prasad at each and every move.
 Finally, the truth prevails, but not before a tense battle between the two.
 During the battle, when Guru tries to kill Prasad, he accidentally stabs Abhi.
 Guru tries to take Abhi to the hospital, but Prasad knocks him out and changes into Guru's clothes so he will look like Guru in front of Abhi.
 Abhi recovers at the hospital and thinks Prasad is Guru again.
 At the hospital, she tells him how much she hates Prasad and how much she loves Guru.
 When Prasad hears this, he feels guilty, realises all his mistakes done and tells her he is not a Guru.
 Guru suddenly comes into the room, and Prasad leaves as a reformed man, after apologising to them.

 As Prasad walks away from the hospital, Dhanalakshmi appears saying she is pregnant and its twins.
-Prasad and Dhanalakshmi join together, while Guru and Abinaya get married.
+Prasad and Dhanalakshmi join, while Guru and Abinaya get married.

 Production

-When producer Appachan approached Vijay for the film, Vijay said that he would sign the film if the producer successfully convinces A. R. Rahman to compose music for the film.
-Subsequently, Appachan who had known Rahman earlier from the latter's days as a keyboard programmer, brought him on board as the composer and the project was on.
+When producer Swargachitra Appachan approached Vijay for the film, Vijay said that he would sign the film if the producer convinces A. R. Rahman to compose music for the film.
+Subsequently, Appachan who had known Rahman earlier from the latter's days as a keyboard programmer, brought him on board and the project was on.
 The film marked the directorial debut of Bharathan, who assisted Dharani.
 He previously worked with Vijay in Ghilli (2004) as dialogue writer.
+Vijay played dual roles in the film for the first time in his career.

+Filming began in early 2007, and ended late that September.